Professional Bull Rider

 What if you haven't grown up around bulls and never had any is it still a good career to get into or do you have to have experience with them in the past

-Asked by Noah about 8 years ago
+Asked by Noah over 8 years ago

 Do you know of a site that would list old bull riders names and info?
 My uncle died a few years ago and rode back in the 80's and was in several events with Lane Frost.
 My uncles name is Eric Wayne Riddle (Goes by Wayne).
 Thanks a bunch